sglavoie/sglavoie.github.io/content/learnings/0036_the_effective_engineer_book_summary.md

 Title: Book summary: The Effective Engineer
 Date: 2023-04-16 14:49
+Modified: 2024-02-25 19:21
 Tags: advice, best practices, books, career
 Slug: book-summary-the-effective-engineer
 Authors: Sébastien Lavoie
-Summary: After reading [Letters to a New Developer]({filename}/learnings/0027_letters_to_a_new_developer_book_summary.md), one of the next logical steps on this learning path was to read [The Effective Engineer](https://www.effectiveengineer.com/).
+Summary: After reading [Letters to a New Developer]({filename}/learnings/0027_letters_to_a_new_developer_book_summary.md), one of the next logical steps on this learning path was to read [The Effective Engineer][effective-website].
 I hope you enjoy this simple yet effective book summary!
 Description: After reading Letters to a New Developer, one of the next logical steps on this learning path was to read The Effective Engineer.
 I hope you enjoy this simple yet effective book summary!

 [TOC]